DevMountain/categorizer/README.md

 }
 ```

-Lastly we need to update the reducer to handle this action.
+Lastly, we need to update the reducer to handle this action.
 Add a `case` checking the `action.type` against `ADD_DATASET`.
 For this `case` we will need to return a new object where `activeChartIndex` is set equal to `state.activeChartIndex` and `charts` is is a copy of `state.charts` with the new dataset added to the active chart.

 We'll need to use a local variable to accomplish this so let's wrap our `case` in `{ }` to avoiding any scoping issues.
 Our local variable will be called `activeChart` and it should equal the chart object of the chart that is currently active.